-Given the above regulatory provisions, when issuing its interim reports for March and September, Intesa Sanpaolo publishes summary disclosures on its "Own Funds", "Capital Requirements" and "Leverage", supplemented in the half-yearly report with additional information on the use of internal models for credit, market and operational risks.

-Details on own funds and capital ratios are also published in the Interim Statement as at 31 March 2016.
-Said document also provides an update on Group liquidity risk.
+Given the above regulatory provisions, when issuing its interim statements for March and September, Intesa Sanpaolo publishes summary disclosures on its "Own Funds", "Capital Requirements" and "Leverage", supplemented in the half-yearly report with additional information on the use of internal models for credit, market and operational risks.
+Details on own funds and capital ratios are also published in the consolidated Interim Statements for March and September and in the Half-yearly Report.
+Said documents also provide an update on Group liquidity risk.